 The celebrities and pop stars of ancient Rome, Roman gladiators provided the most popular form of entertainment for all tiers of society.
 There were many kinds of gladiators, and each went though specific training.
 Now, imagine you lived 2,000 years ago in ancient Rome.
 Based on your physical attributes, background and personality, what type of Roman gladiator would you be?

+While the information we provide here is free, we also sell tours at very reasonable prices!
 Planning your perfect Roman holiday?
 We offer a ton of awesome Rome tours, including the best Colosseum tours around.
 Skip the lines at the Colosseum and access the coolest restricted areas.
 Like the Colosseum Underground, Top Levels and Arena Floor.
 Trace the footsteps of gladiators!

 Learn About Each Type of Gladiator

 Whether or not a gladiator chose the life, they all trained to fight in a specific class.
 For example, short and muscular men trained to fight as a heavily-armored hoplomachus.
 On the other hand, a retiarius gladiator required a more lithe and agile build.
 Combatants faced off against opponents with different, but equivalent weaponry.
 Generally speaking, the most typical pairing was a heavily-armored gladiator against an agile, lightly-armored one.